Senior Management Staff

 Director, Community Connections

 Jacki Post Ashkin, MSW, LCSW-C, is the Director of Community Connections for Jewish Community Services.
 In her role, Jacki oversees the agency’s Community Engagement and Outreach programs, Prevention Education, and Marketing and Communications.
 Jacki has been on staff at JCS (and its founding agency, Jewish Family Services) since 1991.
 Her earlier roles at the agency included Senior Manager of Marketing and Resource Development and Manager of Jewish Family Life Outreach.
 In partnership with Rabbi Nina Beth Cardin, she co-founded the innovative Shleimut program in which mental health and physical health professionals work with clergy as an on-site interdisciplinary team attending to the mental, physical, and spiritual health and healing needs of a congregational community.
 She also serves on the Jewish Community Critical Incident Response Team which provides critical incident stress defusing and debriefing for adults and children.
-Before joining JFS in 1991, Jacki was on staff at the Harford-Belair Community Mental Health Center.
+Before joining the organization in 1991, Jacki was a clinical psychotherapist at the Harford-Belair Community Mental Health Center.
 She holds a Bachelor of Science degree in Human Development from The Pennsylvania State University and received her Master of Social Work degree from the University of Maryland School of Social Work.